If you’re looking for an energy efficient toaster, you might not need to look any farther than your own kitchen counter.

 There are toasters that bill themselves as energy efficient, but the claims don’t really stand up to scrutiny, in my view.
 More on that below.

 For most households, the amount of energy a toaster uses over the course of a year is pretty miniscule.
 It might not even be as much as the energy it takes to manufacturer a new toaster (and transport the old one to the landfill).
 For instance, a 900 watt toaster used for four slices a day for a year consumes only about 20 kilowatt hours of electricity per year.
-If you switched a 100 watt incandescent bulb for a 25 watt CFL, on a fixture used 2 hours per day, you'd save 55 kwh per year, or nearly three times what the toaster consumes.
+If you switched a 100 watt incandescent bulb for a 5 watt LED, on a fixture used 2 hours per day, you’d save 69 kwh per year, or 3.5 times what the toaster consumes.
 So serious energy savers can toast their bread with a clear conscience, and focus on other energy saving activities.

 My advice to you in finding an energy efficient toaster is to look for a quality toaster with minimal bells and whistles.
 If you have bad toaster karma, as I do (two broken toasters in the last six months), you are better off looking for a very reliable toaster rather than the one that uses the least energy.
 Buying a new toaster every six months probably uses more energy (in manufacture of the new toaster, disposal of the old one, and transportation costs) than the toaster uses making toast over its useful life.